 In other Frappuccino drinks, the espresso shots are substituted with a certain number of Frappuccino Roast pumps.

-The more Frap Roast pumps – the higher caffeine content and a stronger coffee flavor.
+The more Frap Roast pumps – the higher the caffeine content and the stronger the coffee flavor.

-You can ask for more or less Frap Roast pumps, or even have an espresso shot added on top of them for an extra caffeine kick.
+You can ask for more or less Frap Roast pumps, or even have an espresso shot added in addition for an extra caffeine kick.